Timori/cli-table-helper/README.md

 # cli-table-helper
-This Helper generates good looking tables in a console.
-Rows are supplied to the table and then the helper generates an console output.
+This Helper generates good looking tables to be used in consoles / terminals.
+Rows are supplied to the table and then the helper generates a string.
 ## Installation
 The helper can be installed by using npm.
 Just copy the following text and paste it into your terminal / console.

     npm i cli-table-helper

 ## Usage
 The "cli-table-helper" can be used very easely.
-The following is a suage guide.
+The following is a usage guide.
 Some examples are at the bottom.

 **Adding the helper**
 The Helper can be used by requiring it.
 Then assign a Variable to it, so that you can use the Object.

     var CLITable = require('cli-table-helper');
-    var helpTable = new CLITable.default();
+    var table = new CLITable.default();

     //ES2016+
     import CLITable from 'cli-table-helper';
-    var helpTable = new CLITable();
+    let table = new CLITable();

 *CLITable takes one parameter.
 If you supply an Integer, it defines, how many whitespaces are the span between two columns.
 Check the examples to see how it works.*